 The new study shows, with the most detail yet, how material moves from the midrange of a disk, in a region located around one astronomical unit — the distance between the Earth and the sun — from the star, to the star itself.

 NEOWISE and Spitzer were the first to pick up signs of the buildup of material in the middle of the disk.
 As the material started to accumulate in the disk, it warmed up, giving off infrared light.
 Then, as this material fell onto the star, it heated up even more, giving off visible light, which is what Gaia detected.

 “While NEOWISE’s primary mission is detecting nearby solar system objects, it also images all of the background stars and galaxies as it sweeps around the sky every six months,” says co-author Roc Cutri, lead scientist for the NEOWISE Data Center at IPAC, an astronomy and data center at Caltech.
 “NEOWISE has been surveying in this way for five years now, so it is very effective for detecting changes in the brightness of objects.”

 Carlos Contreras, a Postdoctoral Research Fellow from the University of Exeter and co-author of the study added: “The FU Ori-type outbursts could also have an impact on the early formation and evolution of the planets that form in the discs around young stars.

-The discovery of Gaia 17bpi was the by-product of an Exeter programme that has been monitoring a large sample of young stars using the data from the Gaia satellite, to measure the frequency of the FU Ori events during the planet forming stage.”
+The discovery of Gaia 17bpi was the by-product of an Exeter program that has been monitoring a large sample of young stars using the data from the Gaia satellite, to measure the frequency of the FU Ori events during the planet-forming stage.”